We’ve just returned from the ‘Haymes 2015 colour forecast’ preview and are excited to share with you the hottest colour trends for next year.

 The muted tones at ‘New Skin’ and ‘Exotic Botanic’ were our favourites and we are already planning some DIYs using these colours!

-If you love a more earthy and neutral colour palette, the soft hues in ‘Raw’ will be just your thing.
-This palette including ‘Phantom’, ‘Rockslide’ and ‘Taupe Shadow’ (our fav), is very subdued and the perfect base for any interior styling.
+If you prefer a more earthy and neutral colour palette, the soft hues in ‘Raw’ will be just your thing.
+This palette, including ‘Phantom’, ‘Rockslide’ and ‘Taupe Shadow’ (our fav), is very subdued and the perfect base for any interior styling.